siyidongfang/swot-ocean-model-intercomparison-project/README.md

 ## Contact
 Questions, comments, or suggestions should be submitted by opening a [new issue](https://github.com/meom-group/swot-ocean-model-intercomparison-project/issues).
+> [!NOTE]
+> Due to vacation periods, our responses will be slow, but we will be back on August 25.
 ## Organizers
 Micael Aguedjou, Amine Ouhechou, Julien Le Sommer, Marcela Contreras